dndworld/dndworld.github.io/tips/becoming-staff.md

     - They have the option of opening pop up shops if they wish, as well as assisting in existing shops
 - **Public Facing**: 4
     - NPC Masters spend most of their time with other players
-    - That said, this role does not require much public speaking skills, as NPC Masters are talking using characters
-    - They should still exercise basic common sense in gauging whether an encounter would be fun or unfun to a player
+    - They should exercise basic common sense in gauging whether an encounter would be fun or unfun to a player
 - **Initiative**: 2
     - NPC Masters can mostly work around events if they wish
-    - NPC Masters should respond to `#npc-registry` requests if they have permissions for that NPC
+    - NPC Masters should respond to `#npc-registry` requests
     - Roaming RP channels on their own accord is a plus

 People who like this role also like to apply for: Trainee DM